 - Begin by tossing the chicken pieces in the beaten egg whites then dropping them into the flour mixture and shaking the bag to ensure each piece is getting coated on all sides.

 - Add enough coconut oil to the bottom to make it about 1/2 to 1 inch deep.
-Preheat the oil on medium heat.
+Preheat the oil to medium heat.

 - Carefully place some of the chicken pieces into the pan and cook until the chicken is nice and golden brown.
 Chicken must be cooked to a safe temperature of 165 degrees.